DTJF/fbdoc/src/doc/Options.md

 The standard mode is designed to be used as a filter for Doxygen.
-In that case a single file name (including a path, if any) is passed at the command line. fb-doc operates on this file and emits its output to STDOUT pipe.
+In that case a single file name (including a path, if any) is passed at the command line. \Proj operates on this file and emits its output to STDOUT pipe.

-Furthermore this mode is helpful to test the fb-doc output (ie when developing a new emitter).
+Furthermore this mode is helpful to test the \Proj output (ie when developing a new emitter).
 Just specify your emitter and an input file like